Airbnb warns property owners: No parties during Dane County stay-at-home order

 “However, these are very different times, and public health must come first,” the company said.
 “To that end, we have previously announced that we will not allow for hosts to authorize parties and events in regions where current public health mandates prohibit events and gatherings.”

-Airbnb competitor VRBO did not immediately respond to a request for comment on whether it's issued a similar warning.
+Airbnb competitor VRBO did not immediately respond to a request for comment on whether it has issued a similar warning.

 The Madison City Attorney’s Office has issued dozens of warning letters to people for holding or attending parties in violation of the state’s “safer at home” order, which was issued in March in response to the coronavirus pandemic and rescinded by the state Supreme Court last week.
 But assistant city attorney Marci Paulsen said there’s no way to know whether any of those violations occurred at short-term rentals.
 Madison police similarly have not seen reports indicating violators were staying at short-term rentals.